google/gson/Troubleshooting.md

   See the [user guide](UserGuide.md#collections-examples) for more information.
 - When using `TypeToken` prefer the `Gson.fromJson` overloads with `TypeToken` parameter such as [`fromJson(Reader, TypeToken)`](https://www.javadoc.io/doc/com.google.code.gson/gson/latest/com.google.gson/com/google/gson/Gson.html#fromJson(java.io.Reader,com.google.gson.reflect.TypeToken)).
   The overloads with `Type` parameter do not provide any type-safety guarantees.
 - When using `TypeToken` make sure you don't capture a type variable.
 For example avoid something like `new TypeToken<List<T>>()` (where `T` is a type variable).
-Due to Java type erasure the actual type of `T` is not available at runtime.
-Refactor your code to pass around `TypeToken` instances or use [`TypeToken.getParameterized(...)`](https://www.javadoc.io/doc/com.google.code.gson/gson/latest/com.google.gson/com/google/gson/reflect/TypeToken.html#getParameterized(java.lang.reflect.Type,java.lang.reflect.Type...)), for example `TypeToken.getParameterized(List.class, elementClass)`.
+Due to Java [type erasure](https://dev.java/learn/generics/type-erasure/) the actual type of `T` is not available at runtime.
+Refactor your code to pass around `TypeToken` instances or use [`TypeToken.getParameterized(...)`](https://www.javadoc.io/doc/com.google.code.gson/gson/latest/com.google.gson/com/google/gson/reflect/TypeToken.html#getParameterized(java.lang.reflect.Type,java.lang.reflect.Type...)), for example `TypeToken.getParameterized(List.class, elementType)` where `elementType` is a type you have to provide separately.

 ## <a id="reflection-inaccessible"></a> `InaccessibleObjectException`: 'module ... does not "opens ..." to unnamed module'